jacebenson/cedar/docs/docs/how-to/self-hosting-redwood.md

 :::

-Do you prefer hosting Redwood on your own server, the traditional serverful way, instead of all this serverless magic?
+Do you prefer hosting Cedar on your own server, the traditional serverful way, instead of all this serverless magic?
 Well, you can!
-In this recipe we configure a Redwood app with PM2 and Nginx on a Linux server.
+In this recipe we configure a Cedar app with PM2 and Nginx on a Linux server.

 > A code example can be found at https://github.com/njjkgeerts/redwood-pm2, and can be viewed live at http://redwood-pm2.nickgeerts.com.